zacLibaud/bADA55.github.io/index.md

 Now that we've established who these famous experts are, we're going to try and understand which languages they use in their reviews.
 Maybe we could differentiate our two platforms using this criterion ?

-We utilized the powerful fasttext library [ref] to analyse the language of our experts' reviews, and unfortunately we got the following results:
+We utilized the powerful fasttext library ([comparison of language detection models](https://modelpredict.com/language-identification-survey)) to analyse the language of our experts' reviews, and we got the following results:
 {% include_relative figs/proportion_reviews_comparison.html %}
 No such luck...
 We won't be able to separate our two rivals like that.
 The vast majority of experts comment in English.
 On RateBeer, there is a slightly greater diversity of languages, with almost 150'000 non-English reviews (just under 5% of the total number of reviews).
 On the second place we find german, then french and norvegian.
 On BeerAdvocate, on the other hand, there is no doubt that the experts speak English, with a few exceptions (we can't even see it on the graph).